Skip to content

 SELECT * FROM experiments WHERE model_name = 'GNN';

-For a more complete example of SQLite in an ML project, see the SQLite Project Database section.
+For a more complete example of SQLite in a lab project, see SQLite Project Database.

 1. Why is a database better than a collection of CSV files for tracking experiments?

 2. What would a JOIN be useful for in an ML project?
-(Hint: think about linking runs to datasets.)
+(Hint: linking runs to datasets, or runs to a separate table of hyperparameter sweeps.)

-3. When might you choose SQLite over a full database server like PostgreSQL?
+3. When might you choose SQLite over a full database server like PostgreSQL — and vice versa?

 5. Reflection questions answered